History of the School

 Members are representatives of Belgian universities, of the Royal Musea of Art and History in Brussels and of the Royal Library of Belgium.

-Prof. Dr Jan Driessen, UCL
+Prof. Dr Jan Driessen, UCLouvain

 Prof. Dr Didier Viviers, ULB